Enhanced Feature Learning via Regularisation: Integrating Neural Networks and Kernel Methods: Computing the Estimator

 Our method employs proximal gradient descent instead of basic gradient descent, which is acceptable as both methods approximate the differential equation arising in the infinitesimal step-size limit.
 Gradient descent is an explicit method, whereas proximal gradient descent combines implicit and explicit updates \citep{Süli_Mayers_2003}.
 Moreover, it allows to deal efficiently with the non-smoothness of the sparsity-inducing penalties (no additional cost and improved convergence behaviour).

-While our framework aligns with \citet{chizat_bach_optim}, we cannot directly apply their results due to the non-differentiability of $\Psi$ around zero, a common issue in such analyses.
+While our framework aligns with that of \citet{chizat_bach_optim}, we cannot directly apply their results due to the non-differentiability of $\Psi$ around zero, a common issue in such analyses.
 Despite this, our setup meets the crucial assumptions of convexity in $Q$ and the homogeneity of $\Psi$.
 See Experiment~1 in Section~\ref{sec:exp1} for a numerical evaluation of the practical significance of the homogeneity assumption.
+Obtaining formal results despite the lack of differentiability remains an open problem.